Iterating Fun - Simon Newstead

 5 lessons from Greplin's demise

-When I first heard of Greplin via a flurry of news from elite tech blogs, I fell in love.
+When I first of Greplin via a flurry of news from elite tech blogs, I fell in love.

 Finally, a way to search all my stuff - Gmail, Google Docs, even Facebook in one single search - brilliant!
-And they were backed by Sequoia, generally a good sign.
+And they were by Sequoia, generally a good sign.

 The first weeks I used the service a lot but over time, less and less.